MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 For more information on how to subscribe to events, see [Subscribing to Events](devenv-subscribing-to-events.md).

-When the **OnAfterSubstituteReport** event is raised, the event subscriber method is called and   the report is replaced.
+When the **OnAfterSubstituteReport** event is raised, the event subscriber method is called and the substitution takes place.

 > [!NOTE]
 > The event is called **OnAfterSubstituteReport** to match the pattern followed by other events in the **ReportManagement** codeunit, but the subscriber will be invoked before the substitution takes place.

-The **OnAfterSubstituteReport** event is raised when one of the following actions takes place:
+The **OnAfterSubstituteReport** event is raised when:

 1. The user activates a page action that runs the report to be substituted, that is, an action that has the [RunObject Property](properties/devenv-runobject-property.md) set to the report.
 2. The report is invoked from the Tell Me window.